hdlane/benevolence-app-client/README.md

 # Benevolence App Client

-Benevolence App is a product for caring for those that need meals, services, and item donations.
-Uses the Planning Center API.
-This is the frontend client for Benevolence App made with Vite + React.
+Benevolence App is a product to care for those that need meals, services, and item donations.
 Don't have a Planning Center account?
 Sign up for a free here: [https://www.planningcenter.com/](https://www.planningcenter.com/)

 ## Features